deepti2207/deepti2207/README.md

 - 👋 Hi, I’m @deepti2207
 - 👀 I’m interested in coding and also painting
-- 🌱 I’m currently learning java full stack
+- 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...